-Westminster City Council have opened a new consultation on their proposals for a revised Oxford Street Strategy.
+Westminster City Council has opened a new consultation on its proposals for a revised Oxford Street Strategy.
 Their new proposal features 96 projects across 87 spaces/streets identified, with major projects at Oxford Circus, Marble Arch, Cavendish Square.

 Westminster have earmarked £150 million over three years to support the realisation of the proposed plan.

 The consultation is open until 16th December 2018 – to make sure your opinion is considered make sure you respond by this deadline.

 All information on how you can respond can be found here.

 Oxford Street will maintain two-way vehicle movement and will prioritise pedestrians, by reducing the width of the road and increasing pavements;

 More space for pedestrians throughout the whole district;

 Major improvements at key locations, including a new public piazza style space at Oxford Circus and a reinvigorated gateway to the West End at Marble Arch;